Python Program to Concatenate Two Lists

 print(concatenated_list)

-This list comprehension flattens the structure of both lists into a single list.
+This list comprehension flattens the structure and joins both lists in Python while also supporting customization if needed.

 Using itertools.chain()